awsdocs/AWS-Kinesis-Video-Documentation/doc_source/how-iot.md

 ## IoT CertificateId as Stream Name<a name="how-iot-iotcertstreamname"></a>

-If you want to represent your device \(for example, your camera\) through an IoT thing but authorize a different stream name, then you can use the IoT `certifiacateId` attribute as your stream name and provide Kinesis Video Streams permissions on the stream using IoT\.
+If you want to represent your device \(for example, your camera\) through an IoT thing but authorize a different stream name, then you can use the IoT `certificateId` attribute as your stream name and provide Kinesis Video Streams permissions on the stream using IoT\.
 The steps for accomplishing this are similar to the ones outlined above, with a few changes\.
 + Modify the permissions policy to your IAM role \(iam\-permission\-document\.json\) as follows:

   ```